 2 tablespoons of capers plus another tablespoon of olive oil

-150 g of feta cut into thin slices
+150 g of feta cut into little cubes or slices

 Salt and pepper to taste

 Cook the bread and set aside.
 You can toast it if you prefer drizzle it with olive oil.

 Make the dressing by mixing the maple syrup,lemon juice, orzo or pastis, olive oil and oregano then season with salt and pepper.
 Set aside.

 Drain and dry the capers then fry them in a small pan in the olive oil till crispy.
 Drain on kitchen paper and set aside.

 Finely diced the cucumber, the red pepper, the tomatoes and finely slice and chop the red onion.

 Put them into a salad bowl and pour over the dressing then sprinkle with the mint leaves.